 Pump is a particularly good choice for people who find aerobics classes a bit daunting.
 There’s no running around or fancy dance moves.
 You stand in one spot and can start with light weights and build from there.

-We are really passionate about healthy ageing at Coffs Coast Health Club.
+We are really passionate about healthy aging at Coffs Coast Health Club.
 It seems like every new study reveals exercise is the magic cure or preventative medicine for just about everything.
-So, we’ve set out to create spaces where older people feel comfortable.
+So, we’ve set out to create spaces where older people feel comfortable with our exercise class.

 Our 50+ series includes 50+ Flex that focuses on flexibility, stretching and core awareness; 50+ Fit that works on cardiovascular fitness and 50+ Circuit which uses a variety of exercise stations to improve total body conditioning.
 These are all great classes where you can work out in a non-competitive, social environment.

-Gym classes are the perfect place to hone the skills and stamina you need for sport.
+Gym classes are the perfect place to hone the skills and stamina you need for the sport.